kvaksin/rdvapp/README.md

 5. **Configure Settings**:
    - Set appointment duration (10, 15, 20, or 30 minutes)
    - Changes apply to newly created slots

+### For Class Leads

+1. **Access Limited Admin Functions**:
+   - Navigate to `/admin` for appointment creation and slot management
+   - Only see classes you are assigned to
+   - Can approve parent users but not other class leads

+2. **Manage Class Appointments**:
+   - Create time slots for your assigned classes
+   - View and manage bookings for your classes
+   - Reset schedules for your classes only

+3. **Request Class Assignment Changes**:
+   - Navigate to "Request Class Assignment" in the navigation
+   - Submit requests to be assigned to different classes
+   - Track status of your requests

 ### For Parents/Users